 The bread slice thickness greatly affects toasting.
 Experts say the best is about 14 millimeters (0.55 inches).
 In the U.S., thick slices are usually 3/8 to 5/8 inches.

-- Thin slices: Quick toasting, crispy result
+- 1Thin slices: Quick toasting, crispy result

-- Medium slices: Balanced texture and crunch
+- 2Medium slices: Balanced texture and crunch

-- Thick slices: Hearty, substantial toast
+- 3Thick slices: Hearty, substantial toast

-Pro tip: Let your bread rest at room temperature for 15-30 minutes before toasting.
-This ensures even moisture and better toasting.
+Pro Tip: Let your bread rest at room temperature for 15-30 minutes before toasting.
+This ensures even moisture and better toasting

 Traditional Toaster Method